Vision Zero: Netherlands

 In the Netherlands, the sustainable safety approach differs from Vision Zero in that it acknowledges that in the majority of accidents humans are to blame, and that roads should be designed to be "self-explaining" thus reducing the likelihood of crashes.
 Self-explaining roads are easy to use and navigate, it being self-evident to road users where they should be and how they should behave.
 The Dutch also prevent dangerous differences in mass, speeds and/or directions from mixing.
 Roundabouts create crossings on an otherwise 50 or 50 km/h road that are slow enough, 30 km/h, to permit pedestrians and cyclists to cross in safety.
 Mopeds, cyclists and pedestrians are kept away from cars on separate paths above 30 km/h in the built up area.
 Buses are also often given dedicated lanes, preventing their large mass from conflicting with low mass ordinary cars.

 More recently the Dutch have introduced the idea that roads should also be "forgiving", i.e. designed to lessen the outcome of a traffic collision when the inevitable does occur, principles which are at the core of both the Dutch and Swedish policies.

+Germany

+As early as 2008, the German Social Accident Insurance’s prevention strategy firmly embedded the goal of shaping working and living environments in such a way that nobody is killed or so severely injured or ill for work reasons that they suffer permanent damage.
+However, in order for Vision Zero to become a reality one day, prevention work must always be realigned to this goal.
+This broad and networked approach requires everyone in society to get involved.

+New Zealand

+In July 2019, the Sixth Labour Government released its "Road to Zero" 2020-2030 road safety strategy, which proposed reducing speed limits and installing more road safety features.
+It was modelled after the Vision Zero road-toll reduction movement.
+The Road to Zero strategy was adopted in 2020.
+In February 2022, Waka Kotahi NZ Transport Agency and the New Zealand Police launched a public awareness campaign to promote Road to Zero.
+Waka Kotahi also announced a review of speed limits and tightened speed limit rules around schools.

+In March 2024, the Sixth National Government confirmed that it would be fulfilling its pre-election promise of reversing the previous Labour Government's speed limit reductions.
+These policies have included raising speed limits by 20km/h, introducing variable speed limits for school zones and assessing speed limit changes against both safety and economic criteria.